 Admission Requirements Tabs

-Students in this major may enjoy the Global Mosaic Living-Learning Community in the UI residence halls.
+Students in this major may be interested in the Global Mosaic Living-Learning Community in the UI residence halls.

 Internships help history students learn firsthand about career options.
 History student internship locations have included the University of Iowa Women’s Archives, the State Historical Society of Iowa, the Herbert Hoover Presidential Library and Museum, the African American Historical Museum and Cultural Center of Iowa, the Washington Center in Washington, D.C., and The Cloisters in New York City.
 Students also may combine internships with study abroad.

-At the History Writing Center, history majors can get help strengthening their writing skills.
+At the History Writing Center, undergraduate history majors can get assistance with writing assignments and learn to strengthen their writing skills.

 Faculty, Facilities, and Resources

-The Department of History is located in Schaeffer Hall, one of the five historic buildings on the university's Pentacrest, and is just two blocks from the Main Library.
+The Department of History is located in Schaeffer Hall, one of five historic buildings on the university's Pentacrest, just two blocks from the Main Library, which has strong holdings in all aspects of U.S. history.
 The library houses the Henry A. Wallace papers and related items, the Iowa Women’s Archives, and other collections that will help you with your research.
-It is part of the University of Iowa Libraries, which has strong holdings in all aspects of U.S. history.

 Through its affiliations with several other university programs, the department also offers access to materials from a variety of disciplines and resources.
 The State Historical Society of Iowa, in Iowa City, and the Herbert Hoover Presidential Library and Museum, in West Branch, Iowa, also are available for research.